andersoren/ALROptimizers/README.md

 ## Future Directions

-Future work may involve exploring the effects of Dropout regularization on Rprop training and further optimizing learning-rate parameters for improved model performance.
+Future work may involve exploring the effects of Dropout regularization on training Rprop-like algorithms and further optimizing the adaptive-learning-rate hyper-parameters for improved model performance.

 ## Files and Code
 - **`Custom Optimizers` Folder:** Contains custom implementations of modified algorithms:
   - **`SGDUpd.py`**: Custom version of the SGD algorithm incorporating adaptive learning rates.
   - **`AdamUpd.py`**: Custom version of the Adam algorithm with adaptive learning rates.
   - **`S-Rprop.py`**: Implementation of the S-Rprop algorithm.

-- **`sweep.py`**: Script for performing Bayesian optimization sweeps to find optimal hyper-parameters.

-- **`benchmark.py`**: Contains code for grid-search optimization and benchmarking of different algorithms.

-- **`CIFAR.py`**: Handles data processing and augmentation for the CIFAR-100 dataset, including image flipping and resizing.

-- **`Densetnet.py`**: Implementation of a DenseNet architecture used for reproducing results on CIFAR-100 (though adjustments were made due to dataset size).
+- **`Densetnet.py`**: Implementation of a DenseNet architecture used for reproducing results on CIFAR-100 from the SGD/Adam Schedule-Free paper (though obstacles were met, explained in `WhitePaper.md`).
+-
 - **`resnet9.py`**: Implementation of the ResNet9 architecture, chosen for testing on CIFAR-100 due to its simplicity and effectiveness.

+- **`MNIST` Folder:** Contains scripts used with MNIST:

+  - **`sweep.py`**: Script for performing Bayesian optimization sweeps to find optimal hyper-parameters for MNIST dataset.

+  - **`benchmark.py`**: Contains code for benchmarking of different algorithms with pre-selected hyperparameters for MNIST dataset.

+- **`CIFAR-100` Folder:** Contains scripts used with CIFAR100:

+  - **`CIFARval.py`**: Contains code for benchmarking of different algorithms with pre-selected hyperparameters for CIFAR-100 dataset, training and validation.

+  - **`CIFARsweep.py`**: Contains code for performing grid, random and Bayesian sweeps on various optimizers and hyper-parameters for CIFAR-100.

   - **`LR_plotting.py`**: Script for plotting the learning rate mean and standard deviation over training epochs, utilizing data exported from wandb.

-- **`CIFARsweep.py`**: Contains code for performing grid-search sweeps on various optimizers and hyper-parameters for CIFAR-100.

 ## Results